25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Introduction

-In this article, we have listed a collection of high quality datasets that every deep learning enthusiast should work on to apply and improve their skillset.
 Working on these datasets will make you a better data scientist and the amount of learning you will have will be invaluable in your career.
-We have also included papers with state-of-the-art (SOTA) results for you to go through and improve your models.
+This article also includes papers with state-of-the-art (SOTA) results for you to go through and improve your models.

 First things first – these datasets are huge in size!
 So make sure you have a fast internet connection with no / very high limit on the amount of data you can download.

 There are numerous ways how you can use these datasets.
-You can use them to apply various Deep Learning techniques.
-You can use them to hone your skills, understand how to identify and structure each problem, think of unique use cases and publish your findings for everyone to see!
+You can use them to apply various deep learning techniques.
+You can use them to hone your skills, understand how to identify and structure each problem, think of unique use cases, and publish your findings for everyone to see!

+In this article, we have included 25 versatile datasets you can use for deep learning problems.
 The datasets are divided into three categories – Image Processing, Natural Language Processing, and Audio/Speech Processing.

 Let’s dive into it!

-Image Datasets
+Image Datasets for Deep Learning

-MNIST
+1. MNIST

 MNIST is one of the most popular deep learning datasets out there.
 It’s a dataset of handwritten digits and contains a training set of 60,000 examples and a test set of 10,000 examples.
 It’s a good database for trying learning techniques and deep recognition patterns on real-world data while spending minimum time and effort in data preprocessing.